jumpinjackie/fdo/OpenSourceBuild__README.txt

      ** NOTE: These variables are maintained in the setenvironment.bat script.

- 9. Use the [FDO OpenSource]\setenvironment.bat script to assist in setting and maintaing the correct environment settings for the FDO build process.
+ 11.Use the [FDO OpenSource]\setenvironment.bat script to assist in setting and
+    maintaing the correct environment settings for the FDO build process.
     This script can be modifed and used to set the correct environment variables and PATH settings.

- 10. The build_thirdparty.bat file is used to build the FDO Thirdparty binaries.
+ 12. The build_thirdparty.bat file is used to build the FDO Thirdparty binaries.
 The following is a general guideline on how to use the build_thirdparty.bat build script.

            **************************************************************************